How To Do The Ceylon Stitch – The Stitch That Looks Like Knitting

 Variations Of The Ceylon Stitch

-Embroidering Irregular Shapes And Patterns
+Embroidering Irregular Shapes and Patterns

 As an example, here is how you could embroider a sweater.